NLnetLabs/cascade/doc/manual/source/key-management.rst

 For propagation in an any-cast cluster, a system such as RIPE Atlas could be used to check propagation across the Internet.

-A key roll consists of six steps: ``start-roll``, ``propagation1-complete``, ``cache-expired1``, ``propagation2-complete``, ``cache-expired2``, and
+A key roll consists of six steps:

-``roll-done``.
+1. ``start-roll``
+2. ``propagation1-complete``
+3. ``cache-expired1``
+4. ``propagation2-complete``
+5. ``cache-expired2``
+6. ``roll-done``

 For each key roll these six steps follow in the same order.
 Associated with each step is a (possibly empty) list of actions.

-Actions fall in three categories.
+Actions fall in three categories:

-The first category consists of actions that require updating the zone or the parent zone.
+1. The first category consists of actions that require updating the zone or the parent zone.
-The second category consists of actions that require checking if changes have propagated to all nameservers and require reporting of the TTLs of the changed RRset as seen at the nameservers.
+2. The second category consists of actions that require checking if changes have propagated to all nameservers and require reporting of the TTLs of the changed RRset as seen at the nameservers.
-Finally, the last category requires waiting for changes to propagate to all nameservers but there is no need to report the TTL.
+3. Finally, the last category requires waiting for changes to propagate to all nameservers but there is no need to report the TTL.

 Typically, in a list of actions, an action of the first category is paired with one from the second of third category.
-For example, ``UpdateDnskeyRrset`` is paired with eiher ``ReportDnskeyPropagated`` or ``WaitDnskeyPropagated``.
+For example, ``UpdateDnskeyRrset`` is paired with either ``ReportDnskeyPropagated`` or ``WaitDnskeyPropagated``.

 A key roll starts with the ``start-roll`` step, which creates new keys.